Podcasts in Review, TwoBenjamin Winter 2020-06-24

 What podcasts do you recommend?
 Please post in the comments below!

 Dr. Benjamin Winter is assistant professor of theology at Divine Word College.
 His research interests include scholasticism, Christian mysticism, science and religion, and philosophical theology.
 Before matriculating from Saint Louis University with a doctorate in Historical Theology, Ben completed a Master of Arts in Theology at Villanova University.
 His undergraduate degree comes from Truman State University, where he studied English and Philosophy.
-Ben’s life is enriched daily by his wife Elizabeth and their twin daughters Julian and Lillian.
-His interests outside the Academy include creating electronic music, travel, swimming, science fiction, and podcasts of all sorts.
+His interests outside the academy include creating electronic music, travel, swimming, science fiction, and podcasts of all sorts.